 stimulate polymerase activity

-Stabilise the interaction of the primer to the template DNA
+stabilise the interaction of the primer to the template DNA

 Low magnesium ion concentrations may lead to low/no yields whereas a high magnesium ion concentrations may lead to the accumulation of non-specific products due to mispriming.
 MgCl2 concentration in the final reaction mixture is usually between 0.5-5.0 mM, and the optimum concentration is determined empirically.
 Furthermore, it is important to avoid the presence of contaminants such as chelating agents like EDTA or negatively charged ionic groups such as phosphates since these will alter the concentration of magnesium ions in the reaction.

+Multiplex PCR requires specific reaction buffer optimized to amplifiy more than one target sequence in one single reaction.